vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 ## VLSI CAD

 - Also ask if khangs team tried to inject bad initial placements into the other algorithms and what the impact was

+- Openroad is so dumb working on vanilla flows that they will always lose out on
+  - They should work on incremental ism, global fragment cache for generic gate mapping, Boolean opt, and even tech specific mapping with clock constraints and physical awareness
+  - They can also work on better irs for semantics preservation and better qor vs verilog ingestion
+  - They can work on egraphs for a generic framework of optimization
+  - So many interesting things
+  - Unit testing for physical design iteration
+  - Apis for library like embedding of cad tools
+  - Opening up the database format natively, adding type safety for querying and modifying the database
+  - Vertical integration of synthesis and pnr and every aspect of the flow in a unified framework

+- GPU for rtl sim
+- Joules vs voltus vs powerpro

+- Mixed models in rtl somulation
+- Multiplier ir
+- Mixed abstractions design
+- Unifying primitives across models and design layers

 ## Quals / Thesis